Mental Health and Wellbeing

 Reading Well Books on Prescription helps you to understand and manage your health and wellbeing through helpful reading.
 The scheme is run by The Reading Agency in partnership with the Society of Chief Librarians with funding from Arts Council England and the Wellcome Trust.
 It is endorsed by health organisations, including NHS England and Public Health England, and delivered through public libraries.

-There are three Reading Well lists currently available, for adult common mental health conditions, for people with dementia and their carers, and for young people's mental health.
-A fourth list, for people with long-term conditions and their carers, will launch in 2017.
+There are four Reading Well lists currently available for adult common mental health conditions, for people with dementia and their carers, young people's mental health and long-term conditions and their carers.

 Health for Teens